Conservative group releases pledge prodding Democratic senators not to attack Barrett on faith

 "It comes up, if at all, in the context of her closely held views," Hirono added after the reporter followed up, asking whether Barrett's faith should be discussed at her hearings.

-Barrett has said repeatedly that a judge should not let their personal faith interfere with the discharge of their legal duties.
+Barrett has said repeatedly that a judge should not let her personal faith interfere with the discharge of her legal duties.

 CLICK HERE TO GET THE FOX NEWS APP